jigyasukhera/prediction-of-diseases/README.md

 🔹 Integrate **real-time patient monitoring** via IoT devices.

 ## 🏆 Contributors
-👨‍💻 **Your Name** - Developer & ML Engineer
+👨‍💻 **Jigyasu Khera** - Developer & ML Engineer

-## 📜 License
-This project is licensed under the **MIT License** – feel free to modify and use it!

 ## ⭐ Acknowledgments
-Special thanks to **Scikit-learn, Streamlit, and Kaggle** for providing open-source tools and datasets.
+Special thanks to **Edunet Foundation** for providing valuable knowledge and lessons during the development of this project.

 💡 If you found this useful, **don’t forget to give it a star ⭐ on GitHub!** 🚀